pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/implementation-resources/chapter-20/konnectzit_workflows.md

-# KonnectzIT Workflows
+﻿# KonnectzIT Workflows

 ## Overview
-KonnectzIT is the primary automation hub for the The Legacy Codex.
+KonnectzIT is the primary automation hub for the Legacy Codex.
 It handles real-time data synchronization between SuiteDash and external tools.

 ## Setup Checklist
 - [ ] **Create Account**: Log in to KonnectzIT.